 of ‘digitised organisation’, the digital processes of which would have reached the DL ‘Digitised’, and

 of an ‘intelligent data object’ supporting those digital data exchange processes and interactions of the above entities on the DL ‘Intelligent’.
-In the example depicted, the feature ‘Required Data Quality’ is labelled with the DL, because this feature often is critical to the achievable DL.
+In the example depicted, the feature ‘Required Data Quality’ in Figure 2 is labelled with the DL, because this feature often is critical to the achievable DL.

 Implications of the Maturity Model for the waterway & navigation domain